-9.1.3 In addition to complying with the specific provisions for fire integrity of bulkheads and decks in this section and in 9.2, the minimum fire integrity of bulkheads and decks should be as prescribed in tables 9-1 and 9-2.
+- 9.2.4 In addition to complying with the specific provisions for fire integrity of bulkheads and decks in this section and in section 9.3, the minimum fire integrity of bulkheads and decks should be as prescribed in tables 9-1 and 9-2.
 Exterior boundaries of superstructures and deckhouses enclosing accommodation, including any overhanging decks which support such accommodation, should be constructed to "A-60" standard for the whole of the portion which faces and is within 30 m of the centre of the rotary table.
 For units that have a movable substructure the 30 m should be measured with the substructure at its closest drilling position to the accommodation.
-The Administration may accept equivalent arrangements.

-9.1.4 The following requirements should govern application of the tables:

-- .1 Tables 9-1 and 9-2 should apply respectively to the bulkheads and decks separating adjacent spaces. - .2 For determining the appropriate fire integrity standards to be applied to divisions between adjacent spaces, such spaces are classified according to their fire risk, as shown in categories (1) to (11) below.
+The Administration may accept equivalent arrangements. - 9.2.5 The following provisions should govern application of the tables: - .1 Tables 9-1 and 9-2 should apply respectively to the bulkheads and decks separating adjacent spaces. - For determining the appropriate fire integrity standards to be applied to divisions between adjacent spaces, such spaces are classified according to their fire risk, as shown in categories (1) to (11) below.
 The title of each category is intended to be typical rather than restrictive.
-The number in parenthesis preceding each category refers to the applicable column or row in the tables: - (1) "Control stations" are spaces as defined in 1.3.31. - (2) "Corridors" means corridors and lobbies. - (3) "Accommodation spaces" are spaces as defined in 1.3.45, excluding corridors, lavatories and pantries containing no cooking appliances. - (4) "Stairways" are interior stairways, lifts and escalators (other than those wholly contained within the machinery spaces) and enclosures thereto.
-In this connection a stairway which is enclosed only at one level should be regarded as part of the space from which it is not separated by a fire door.
+The number in parenthesis preceding each category refers to the applicable column or row in the tables: - (1) Control stations are spaces as defined in section 1.3. - (2) Corridors means corridors and lobbies. - (3) Accommodation spaces are spaces as defined in section 1.3, excluding corridors, lavatories and pantries containing no cooking appliances.